The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Conclusions

-Clearly the most important issue still to be investigated is the role of such an integrability structure on the quantum Yang-Mills theories.
+Clearly, the most important issue still to be investigated is the role of such structures, which resemble integrability, on the quantum Yang-Mills theories.
 One can approach such a problem from different perspectives and methods.
 It would be interesting to check if the hidden symmetries we presented in this paper might be broken or not at the quantum level.
 In addition, the conservation of the charges may present quantum anomalies, and they may introduce selection rules in many processes, which will be important in the properties of quantum Yang-Mills.
 Certainly, the results presented in this paper open up several ways to investigate the non-perturbative aspects of non-abelian gauge theories.\\

-{\bf Acknowledgements} We are grateful to D. Melnikov and A. Pinzul for providing us the first motivations for this work, and to A. A. Sharapov for very helpful discussions on the transformations generated by the charges.
+{\bf Acknowledgements} We are grateful to D. Melnikov and A. Pinzul for providing us with the first motivations for this work, and to A. A. Sharapov for very helpful discussions on the transformations generated by the charges.
 We are grateful to G. Luchini for the collaboration in the early stage of this work, and to P. A. Faria da Veiga and R. Mistry for invaluable discussions of the properties of the charges.
-We are also indebted to H. N. S\'a Earp, I. Mencattini, and M. Pedroni for discussions on the structure of the infinite dimensional group.
-We are grateful to the participants of the conferences InTropea2023, specially to the organizer R. Tateo, and The Fourth Patricio Letelier School on Mathematical Physics - 2024, where preliminary versions of this work were presented.
+We are also indebted to H. N. S\'a Earp, I. Mencattini, and M. Pedroni for discussions on the structure of the infinite-dimensional group.
+We are grateful to the participants of the conferences InTropea2023, especially to the organizer R. Tateo, and The Fourth Patricio Letelier School on Mathematical Physics - 2024, where preliminary versions of this work were presented.
 We benefited from discussions with G. Dito, V. Kupriyanov, J. S\'anchez Guill\'en, and P. Vieira.
-HM would like to thank the organizers of the {\em Student Workshop on Integrability}, Budapest-2025, for the opportunity to present these results.
 LAF acknowledges the financial support of Fapesp (Funda\c c\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo) grant 2022/00808-7, and CNPq (Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico) grant 307833/2022-4.
 HM acknowledges the financial support of Fapesp grant 2021/10141-7.